EmergentRealms/emergentrealms.github.io/blog/2024-06-15-planting-the-first-cobblestone.md

 By late summer we dared to dream bigger.
 I introduced procedural generation so each new save would remix the city into fresh alleys and plazas.
 The kids instinctively adapted, plotting routes to water sources before stamina dipped into the red.

 Behind the scenes, a `VitalsComponent` kept tabs on needs like hydration, energy, and stamina.
 If hydration dropped, status effects kicked in: **thirst** slowed sprinting, **exhaustion** eventually knocked characters out cold.
 Hearing my kids shout “Quick, find a tap!” was the moment I knew the simulation loop was working.
+Those early vitals experiments became the blueprint for the [Dynamic Health & Vitality system](/docs/cobblestone/systems/dynamic-health-vitality), and they laid the groundwork for the **emergent NPC behavior** we’re chasing in later devlogs.

 ## The Spark of Something Larger